A one-dimensional morphoelastic model for burn injuries: stability analysis, numerical validation and biological interpretation: Linear stability of the model

-There is a consistency between the eigenvalues of the discrete model and the eigenvalues of the continuous model.
-After writing the sine as a Taylor series, substitution in the third equation of \eqref{EV_discrete} yields:
+stability is guaranteed for all $h\in\mathbb{R}_{>0}$.
+To conclude, we have demonstrated that if the equilibrium is stable in the continuous problem, then it is also stable in the semi-discrete problem.

-Comparison with the third equation of \eqref{EV_B} show a difference of order $\mathcal{O}(h^2)$.
-We formalize the results in Theorem \ref{TheoremConstituentsDiscrete}.
+There exists a consistency between the stability criteria of the continuous problem and the stability criteria of the discrete problem.
+We show this consistency by writing $\sin^2(x)$ as a Taylor series.
+Substitution into the first and last equation in \eqref{Criteria_discrete} yields: